 Weekend Activities Guide

-Disneyland is really two amusement parks.
-The Original Disneyland Park and the newer Disney California Adventure Park.
+Disneyland® is really two amusement parks.
+The Original Disneyland® Park and the newer Disney California Adventure® Park.
 You are going to need at least two days to enjoy both parks to their fullest.
-Disneyland offers Park Hopper Tickets that lets visitors see both attractions and save a few dollars.
-Disneyland is Southern California most expensive amusement park.
+Disneyland® offers Park Hopper® Tickets that lets visitors see both attractions and save a few dollars.
+Disneyland®.
+Another way to save is to book a vacation package that includes tickets.

 Legoland is designed with younger children in mind.
 Rides and attractions are not as extreme as other amusement parks but just as entertaining.
 Legoland can easily be visited in one day even if you include some time at Sealife Aquarium of Legoland Water Park.